telekom/pubsub-horizon-helm-charts/README.md

 # Horizon Helm Charts

 This repository contains all the Helm charts required to roll out Horizon.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Contents